-Disney Rose Parade Memoriesby Jim Korkis, staff writer
+Disney Rose Parade Memoriesby Jim Korkis, contributing writer

 At this time of the year, one of the things I always looked forward to as a kid was the Pasadena Tournament of Roses parade.
 Since I lived in Glendale, and Pasadena was only about a 15-minute drive away, I sometimes did the foolish thing that young people do: Camp out overnight on Colorado Boulevard in the California cold to sit on the curb and see the floats glide along that colored line down the center of the street early on New Year’s Day.

 As I got older and wiser, I realized it was much more fun to be in my warm little living room sipping hot cocoa and munching on gooey cinnamon rolls as I switched through multiple channels broadcasting the parade.